Loyalty in Retail: 10 Things You Need To Know

 Why is building a customer loyalty program crucial for retailers?

 However, customers won’t give away their loyalty for free.
 And loyalty programs on their own won’t make up for high prices or bad customer experience.
 Before turning to loyalty programs to save dwindling customer numbers and high churn rates, it is advisable to improve customer experience.
-Only then, you can think of building a rewards program on the stable foundation of great CX.
+Only then can you think of building a rewards program on the stable foundation of great CX.

 How can retailers build customer loyalty?

-- Boosting customer retention.
+- Boosting customer retention and reducing churn.

 - Getting to know your customers better thanks to loyalty program data.
+Learn here about zero-party data in loyalty programs.

-- Improved segmentation that leads to budget-saving.
+- Improved segmentation that leads to budget-saving and better personalization and CX.

 You must realize other retail-specific features to understand the mechanisms behind top retail reward programs: